rust-lang/rust/src/doc/rustc-dev-guide/src/traits/resolution.md

 One interesting twist has to do with nested obligations.
 In general, in codegen, we only to figure out which candidate applies, we do not care about nested obligations, as these are already assumed to be true.
-Nonetheless, we *do* currently do fulfill all of them.
+Nonetheless, we *do* currently fulfill all of them.
 That is because it can sometimes inform the results of type inference.
 That is, we do not have the full substitutions in terms of the type variables of the impl available to us, so we must run trait selection to figure